kywark/beecher-syndicalism/_items/beecher-criminal-syndicalism-case-mccomb-mississippi-side-1-.md

 You can access the lesson plan here.

+In this example, layer titles represent annotation categories.
+In the lesson, students will work collaboratively to select categories for annotation, and will each contribute annotations in their group work.
+In this example, we chose to annotate in the following categories:
+- Environment: Environmental sounds, which could be any noise, like cars in the distance, chairs scraping on the floor, or footsteps
+- Speakers: This could include named or unnamed speakers
+- Transcription: These annotations are selected sentences transcribed from the audio recording
+- Topics: These are thematic tags or phrases based on the conversations and events in the recording.

 In this recording, a racial slur is used at 16:06 by a student quoting the language said to them by a police officer while in jail.
 There is also explicit language used at 15:49, 16:30, and 16:39 by students quoting white police officers.
-Racial slurs are timestampled below.
+Racial slurs are time-stamped below, in the layer titled "Trigger_Warnings."